Advent – The Savior Will Come

 So you’ve figured out which word you want to choose for the year to come.
 Great!
 But…now what do you do with it?

 I’m a writer, so my first instinct is always WRITE IT DOWN.
 My bias aside, I think it’s a good instinct.
-Writing it down—whether on a sticky note, in a notebook, on an index card, in a word processing doc, or in a social media or blog post, will help cement it in your mind and heart and also give you a place to go back to on that day nine months from now when you can’t even remember why you went into the kitchen, much less what word you chose last December or January.
+Writing it down—whether on a sticky note, in a notebook or journal, on an index card, in a word processing doc, or in a social media or blog post, will help cement it in your mind and heart and also give you a place to go back to on that day nine months from now when you can’t even remember why you went into the kitchen, much less what word you chose last December or January.

 So write it down somewhere and put it in a place where you can’t lose it—if you chose a physical place to write it, tape it somewhere.
 If digital, bookmark it or put a digital pin in it.